-Career and Student Employment Services conducts the annual Post-Graduation Activity Survey on behalf of the University.
-The survey is conducted in accordance with the “Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcomes Information” published by the National Association of Colleges and Employers (NACE).
+Western Michigan University conducts the annual Post-Graduation Activity Survey in accordance with the “Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcomes Information” published by the National Association of Colleges and Employers (NACE).

 Three weeks before each graduation, all graduating students receive an email from their college dean, department chairperson, or program director with a personalized link to the Post-Graduation Activity Survey.
 Survey respondents select one post-graduation activity category: working full time, working part time, further education, military service, volunteering full time (e.g., Peace Corps, AmeriCorps, mission work), personal commitments (e.g., family, travel, etc.), or looking for work.

 Nonrespondents receive at least four reminders via email.
 For the graduates who have not responded to the survey after multiple invitations, we gather employment data from public LinkedIn profiles.
-We obtained data for 73% of graduates (N=3,696).
-Seventy-six percent of the data in this report was obtained through the online questionnaire and 24% through LinkedIn.
+We obtained data for 71% of graduates (N=3,493).
+Seventy-one (71%) percent of the data in this report was obtained through the online questionnaire and 29% through LinkedIn.

-Fifty-one percent (51%, N=1430) of respondents working full time reported a salary range.
+Thirty-two percent (32%, N=1,164) of respondents working full time reported a salary range.
 Salary information is reported only for full-time employment, and it includes salaries for jobs outside the United States.
 We publish median salary ranges for majors/programs with at least five reported salaries.
-At the end of the report we include national data from the salary surveys published by NACE.
 All salary data is provided for informational purposes only and is not intended to be used for comparisons or predictions.